iCub3 Avatar System: Enabling Remote Fully-Immersive Embodiment of Humanoid Robots: Material and Methods

 YARP supports building a robot control system as a collection of programs communicating in a peer-to-peer way, with an extensible family of connection types, like TCP, UDP, or other carriers tailored for the streaming of images.

-For real-time operation, network overhead has to be minimized, so YARP is designed to operate on an isolated network or behind a firewall.
-On the other hand, the operator and the robot might be on two different far places.
-In order to have the two sub-networks connected to each other, we use OpenVPN\footnote{\url{https://openvpn.net/}}, so that YARP can still be used to have communication between applications running on either side of the network.
+For real-time operation, network overhead has to be minimized, so YARP is designed to operate on an isolated network or behind a firewall. {However}, the operator and the robot might be {in} two different far places. {To} have the two sub-networks connected, we use OpenVPN\cite{openvpn}.
+A simplified diagram of the robot and operator network is depicted in Fig. \ref{fig:teleoperation_system}. {The latency of introduced by the VPN can go from \SI{5}{\milli\second} in a local configuration, to several hundreds of milliseconds in case of bad internet connection.}

-A simplified diagram of the robot and operator network is depicted in Fig. \ref{fig:teleoperation_system}.
-Each network possess a simple Ethernet switch that allows connecting multiple PCs, and the robot (either via wired or wireless connections).
-Each local sub-network is controlled by a router that is also connected to Internet.
-Both the two routers connect to the same OpenVPN server, thus joining in a Virtual Private Network (VPN).
-Once the two routers are connected, all the devices connected to both switches are visible to each other transparently.

-\section{The Operator system}
+\subsection{The Operator system}